-6. Visit a Theme Park
+26. Visit a Theme Park

 Get caught up in roller coasters and rides as you visit one of the same parks along Australia’s Gold Coast.
 There are several parks in Queensland each offering its own brand of thrill and adventure.

 Warner Brothers Movie World will immerse you inside the film and offers several themed movie rides full of thrills and fun.
 Sea World will entertain you with polar bears, dolphins and the like.

-7. Camp on Fraser Island
+27. Camp on Fraser Island

 This is the largest sand island in the world, and as such is laden with campers.
 Come experience the beautiful freshwater lakes that have been around for centuries.

 On a side note, this is also a World Heritage site.
 As such, it needs to be a must-see during your visit.

 Read about our visit to Fraser Island: Off-Roading and Bush Camping on Fraser Island

-8. Reach New Heights
+28. Reach New Heights

 The Story Bridge is not only one of the most iconic images in Brisbane, but it also has a uniqueness that is all it’s own.
 It is the only bridge in the world that offers thrill-seekers a climbing and abseiling experience.

 If adventure calls you further, then a short drive away is the largest external building climb.
 Just point your compass towards Skypoint.